wink/guard-motion-frank/README.md

     $ gem install guard-motion-frank

 or install with Bundler by adding these lines to your Gemfile:

     gem 'motion-frank'
     gem 'guard-motion-frank'
 then run:

     $ bundle install

+Lastly, you need to add the following line to your Rakefile in order to enable the included rake tasks.

+    require 'guard/motion-frank/task'

 ## Usage